jdevfullstack-tutorials/gaming-productivity-specs/README.md

 is enough for your system and program files unless you want to locally install heavy programs.
 My company-issued iMac
-I have been using, I did not consume more than 1GB storage.
+I have been using, I have never consumed more than 1GB storage.
 Everything is on the cloud so that anywhere as long as there is